 Knowing how to properly collect and interpret data can have a significant impact on a business’ success.
-A business intelligence analyst reviews data to produce finance and market intelligence reports.
+A BI analyst reviews data to produce finance and market intelligence reports.
 These reports are used to highlight patterns and trends in a given market that may influence a company’s operations and future goals.

 - Collect business intelligence data from sources which may include industry reports, public information, field reports or purchased findings.
-This may mean updating your knowledge about relevant technology trends or emerging markets in your industry in addition to gathering data related to the customers and the market.
+This may mean updating your knowledge about relevant technology trends or emerging markets in your industry, in addition to gathering data related to the customers and the market.